 The Ultimate FAQ Guide for Industrial Wastewater Treatment Systems.

 The UN reports that approximately 80% of effluent from industries and manufacturing facilities ends up in water bodies such as lakes, oceans, and rivers.
 This pollutes the environment and contributes greatly to the transmission of waterborne illnesses.
 To put an end to this, national and international authorities have enacted stringent laws that regulate the quality of industrial waste and its disposal.
-For industries, the only way to evade heavy fines and legal action is by utilizing industrial wastewater treatment systems to ensure their discharge is of standard quality.
+For industries, the only way to evade heavy fines and legal action is by utilizing industrial wastewater treatment plants to ensure their discharge is of standard quality.
 This article answers the most asked questions on industrial wastewater treatment plants.